Setting Up Clean Azure VNets, Subnets & Tagging

 • Plan an Azure VNet IP address space correctly

-• Create a Virtual Network using the Azure Portal
+• Create a Virtual Network using the Azure portal.

 • Design logical subnets for different workloads